cxs-css/cxs/README.md

   // Pass a style object to cxs, which returns a string for
-  // adding hashed classnames to HTML.
+  // adding hashed classnames to HTML. const className = cxs({
     // Numbers are converted to px values.
-  // Pseudo classes and @media queries work as well.
-  // cxs attaches a stylesheet to the head and updates
-  // rules with each call.
-  const className = cxs({
     fontSize: 14,
     color: 'white',
     backgroundColor: '#07c',
+    // Pseudo classes and @media queries work as well.
     ':hover': {
       backgroundColor: '#06b'
     },